-Previous articles in this series looked at issues shaping the fate of the farm bill (farmdoc daily December 5, 2013 and January 10, 2014) prior to passage, including shifts in the political landscape and the debate over the Supplemental Nutrition Assistance Program (SNAP).
+Previous posts in this series looked at issues shaping the fate of the farm bill (see here and here) prior to passage, including shifts in the political landscape and the debate over the Supplemental Nutrition Assistance Program (SNAP).
 On January 29, 2014, the House of Representatives agreed to the conference report for the farm bill.
 It passed the Senate on February 4th and was signed by President Obama on February 7th.
-Ink from the President's pen propelled the Agricultural Act of 2014 into law and much attention now focuses on understanding the bill's provisions and on its implementation (more on the farm bill can be found here).
-This article revisits the use of mapping technology to gain a better understanding of this farm bill's dynamics by comparing specific farm bill votes in the House of Representatives.
+Ink from the President’s pen propelled the Agricultural Act of 2014 into law and much attention now focuses on understanding the bill’s provisions and on its implementation (more on the farm bill can be found here).
+This post revisits the use of mapping technology to gain a better understanding of this farm bill’s dynamics by comparing specific farm bill votes in the House of Representatives.

 On June 20, 2013, the U.S. House of Representatives voted on final passage of the Federal Agriculture Reform and Risk Management Act (H.R.
 1947), the House Agriculture Committee’s version of the Farm Bill.
 After a very contentious debate especially with regard to SNAP, 234 Members of the House voted against passage (roll call vote number 268 can be found here) and 195 voted for it.
 With that vote, the farm bill was defeated on the House floor and the path forward was uncertain at best.
 Map 1 provides a graphic representation of the vote by district and production region: “yes” votes were in favor of passing the farm bill; “no” votes were opposed to passing the bill.